mllamazares/STRIDE-vs-ASVS/README.md

  - [ ] Find aditional references to support the categorization.
  - [ ] Decompose the ASVS chapters into sections to be more specific.
- - [ ] Migrate the table to a CSV format.
  - [ ] Create a [SecurityRAT](https://owasp.org/www-project-securityrat/) requirement set using this format.